n4anii/IronstoneITironstone-managedservice-workforce/Device Configuration/PowerShell/Intune MDM/Ironstone Apps/IronSync/README.md

 * Download and install [Microsoft Azure Storage Explorer](https://docs.microsoft.com/en-us/azure/vs-azure-tools-storage-explorer-relnotes)
 * Make sure you are at least contributor to the Azure Storage Resource in Azure.
 * In Storage Explorer, connect to the tenant.
 Select the Subscription where the Storage Account was made.
-* Navigate down to the Blobl Container you created in previous step.
+* Navigate down to the Blob Container you created in previous step.
 Select "Upload".
   * "Upload Files" if there is only files.
   * "Upload Folder" if there is a folder structure to be kept.
   * Block Type "Block Blob".
   * Destination directory: "/".
 * Upload.

 ##### Create SAS (Shared Access Signature) Token